 We’re looking for enthusiastic and motivated students who are interested in developing a career in children’s publishing.
 We value creativity, imagination, initiative and a willingness to try new things.

-We usually require candidates to have a good first degree (2:1 or above) in any academic subject.
-You may be considered without a first degree, if you can demonstrate considerable relevant experience.
+We usually require candidates to have a good first degree in any academic subject.
+You may be considered without a first degree if you can demonstrate considerable relevant experience.
 You may be asked to attend an interview.
 See our Accreditation of Prior Learning (APL) web page to learn more.

 Ready to apply?
 Click the 'apply now' button in the centre of this page.